How to get cheap dental insurance in Canada in 2025?

 Read our detailed review

-• Includes preventive and basic dental services
+• 80% coverage for both preventive and basic dental services

 Preventive care coverage